BE-Project2022/ThunderPe/README.md

 # ThunderPe

-ThunderPe is an peer to peer decentralized transaction platform.
+ThunderPe is a peer to peer decentralized transaction platform.

 ## Steps to Run